SimpleStepper/Portfolio/_posts/2025-07-11-tableau-sales-customer-dashboard.md

 The dashboard serves as a tool for marketing and management teams to understand key performance indicators (KPIs) for both Sales and Customer insights.

-While this project focuses on the creation of the "customers" dashboard, both dashboards were created by me in request of the client below.

 ![Tableau gif](https://github.com/user-attachments/assets/7c8b4557-4b38-4da2-9463-e3b7dba06a64)

+While this project focuses on the creation of the "customers" dashboard, both dashboards were created by me in request of the client below

+**This project was original created in a GitHub Repository.
+If you experience any formatting issues, please view the [original GitHub project](https://github.com/SimpleStepper/Tableau-Sales-Dashboard).**

 The final interactive dashboard can be viewed on Tableau Public here: [Sales & Customer Dashboard](https://public.tableau.com/app/profile/robert.smith7087/viz/shared/QQRF2PZGP)